telerik/justmock-docs/introduction.md

 * [JustMock API Basics]({%slug justmock/basic-usage/mock%})

 ## Free Version
-The Telerik JustMock is a free open source mocking framework.
+The Telerik JustMock Lite is a free open source mocking framework.
 Feel free to review the Telerik JustMock Lite [License Agreement](https://www.telerik.com/purchase/license-agreement/justmock-free-edition) to get acquainted with the full terms of use.

 ## Trial Version and Commercial License